 When looking at Manchester’s history, it is much easier to discuss gay male pubs and bars because we can more easily identify them as gay-specific spaces.
 In the case of lesbian discos, their locations and histories are less static and clearly defined.
 The MWLN offers insights into a transient past of lesbian-specific discos, a tangible record that says “lesbians were here, were meeting, were planning, were socialising”.
 The box of newsletters contains valuable stories and hidden histories.
 Inside the Manchester Women’s Liberations Newsletter are details about women, and women who love women organising the community, socialising, and working for equal rights.

 Lois Stone is a PhD student at the University of Manchester.
-Based in the archaeology department, she is examining materialities of trans identities and how trans history is currently being represented in museum exhibits and archive collections.
-Her MA research, also based in the archaeology department at the University of Manchester, looked at how oral history techniques can be used to map LGBTQ+ history in Greater Manchester.
-You can reach out about her research at email@example.com or can follow her PhD research, stories of archive visits, and get pictures of her cat on twitter at @supitslois.
+Based in the archaeology department, they are examining materialities of trans identities and how trans history is currently being represented in museum exhibits and archive collections.
+Lois’s MA research, also based in the archaeology department at the University of Manchester, looked at how oral history techniques can be used to map LGBTQ+ history in Greater Manchester.
+You can reach out about their research at email@example.com or can follow their PhD research, stories of archive visits, and get pictures of their cat on twitter at @supitslois.